DiegoLabs/shocm-zsh-themes/README.md

 ## Security

-If you discover any security related issues, please email oss@tjmiller.co instead of using the issue tracker.
+If you discover any security related issues, please email oss@diego.dev instead of using the issue tracker.

 ## License